ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 1. **Jupyter:** users may access a JupyterLab session on the cluster.
 The Ilifu Jupyter service allows users to select their desired compute resources and dynamically spawn a Jupyter session.
 This is a good environment to experiment with code and visualise results.
 This Jupyter service is available at [jupyter.ilifu.ac.za](https://jupyter.ilifu.ac.za)

-2. **Slurm:**Users may access the Ilifu Slurm cluster login-node and submit tasks to the Slurm queue.
+2. **Slurm:** users may access the Ilifu Slurm cluster login-node and submit tasks to the Slurm queue.
 This environment is available at [slurm.ilifu.ac.za](https://slurm.ilifu.ac.za).

 ---